TheBeeArr/beearr-tiles-and-tools/README.md

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/11e7dc8ee7db442364e6b2f0361b767fcfd2a4f5/Images/blood.gif)

 ## Adding these tools to your TileZed.
+#### Backup your files before proceeding.
 The process of adding the tools is faily simple.
 Head to your TileZed folder and:

 - Replace the 'LuaTools.txt' within your /TileZed/ folder by the one provided in this Project.
-- Add all files within the provided /TileZed/lua/ folder to your /TileZed/lua/ folder, replacing all files when prompted.
+- Add all files within the /TileZed/lua/ folder provided in this project to your /TileZed/lua/ folder, replacing all files when prompted.
 - If you use Alree's fork of TileZed, place the files on the TileZed folder of his fork.

 ## Choosing which tools to use.